 Furniture and equipment 7 years

 Leasehold improvements 3 years

 Computer equipment 3 years

-Other equipment 7 years

 In-Kind Support

 JVS records as revenue the value of donated services provided by qualified professionals that JVS would have purchased if not donated.
 Additionally, volunteers have donated a significant amount of time to programs of JVS.